absalom-muc/MHI-AC-Trace/SPI.md

 ### Temperature setpoint
-The temperature setpoint is coded in MOSI DB2[6:0] according to the formula T[°C]=DB2[6:0]/2 The resolution of 0.5°C is supported by the wired remote control [RC-E5](https://www.mhi-mth.co.jp/en/products/pdf/pjz012a087b_german.pdf).
-The IR remote control supports a resolution of 1°C only.
+The temperature setpoint is coded in MOSI DB2[6:0] according to the formula T[°C]=DB2[6:0]/2 The resolution of 0.5°C is supported by the wired remote control [RC-E5](https://www.mhi-mth.co.jp/en/products/pdf/pjz012a087b_german.pdf) and MHI-AC-Ctrl.
+But the IR remote control supports a resolution of 1°C only.
 The same coding is used for setting the temperature.
 The set bit in the MISO frame is DB2[7].

 ### Error code (read only)